Derposoft/discord-chess-bot/README.md

 # discord chess bot
 a discord bot enabling chess enthusiasts who add this bot to their servers to play blindfold chess in discord chat! designed to be a lightweight bot, possibly for embedded applications (i personally host this on my raspberry pi at home!), while still being sophisticated enough to bring excitement to your discord server. this is really just a simple discord API usage layered over the python stockfish library.

+**2/14/2022 UPDATE:**
+lads and lasses, the time has come. you can now play blindfolded chess versus each other instead of versus the bot. commandlist below is update to reflect the updates.

 ## how do i start up this thing?
 follow these steps: